wevbarker/xPlain/README.md

 ## Motivations

 The xPlain project is motivated by a desire to incorporate the [FAIR guiding principles for scientific data management and stewardship](https://www.go-fair.org/fair-principles/): Findability, Accessibility, Interoperability and Reuse.
 Whilst these guidelines have typically been applied to numerical data, the physical sciences (and theoretical physics in particular) can rely heavily on symbolic data.
 There is a trend in theoretical physics to provide *supplemental materials* alongside analytic publications, often comprising one or more Mathematica notebooks which are supposed to corroborate the claims of the author(s).
-For a variety of reasons, Mathematica has a near-monopoly on computer algebra in the theoretical physics community.
-The popular *notebook* front-end is intended to combine programmatic use of the Wolfram Language with interactive execution.
+For a variety of reasons, *Mathematica* has a near-monopoly on computer algebra in the theoretical physics community.
+The popular *notebook* front-end is intended to combine programmatic input of the Wolfram Language with interactive execution and visual output.
 As with most IDEs, the *notebook* performs none of its duties well:
 - Programmatically, it will always be outperformed by superior tools such as *vim* or *vi*
-- Visually, it offers a very limited range of options for presenting derivations as you would in a paper
+- Visually, it offers very limited options for paper-style derivations Computer algebra is one of the very few applications where we really do need a GUI as well as a CLI.
+The classic case for this is made by tensor calculus, where the proliferation of indices exceeds the capabilities of monospace layouts: the *notebook* is actually quite good at formatting.
+The question then comes as how to simultaneously do the following:
+- Use the *notebook* purely for its mathematical formatting abilities
+- Present your calculations coherently, like a professional physicist
+- Work entirely in plaintext, like a professional developer

 ## About